Welcome To Bitcoin

 Money, serves three key functions:

-Medium of Exchange: Money is widely accepted as a means for trading goods and services.
-It facilitates transactions by negating the need for a barter system.
+Medium of Exchange: Money is widely accepted as a means for trading goods and services

 Unit of Account: Money provides a standard measure of value in an economy, allowing people to compare prices and value goods and services uniformly.